muhdlaziem/barcode-scanner/README.md

 ```

 ### 2.0 Introduction
+QR code is simply method that user can use to visit any particular websites without the need of typing the whole address.
+Mostly, businesses are using QR codes as a tool for marketing their company.
+QR code needs QR Scanner or QR Reader to utilize its functionality.
+There are a lot of QR codes application scanners with variety of features.
+Even though, there are a lot of QR scanners out there, they do not simply provide a simple and a good user experience.

 ### 3.0 Objective
+1. The main objective for the application is to help user utilizing the QR code simplicity
+2. To create a simple and user friendly application
+3. To help user to save any url that user might want to use in future.
 ### 4.0 Features and Functionalities
+Features
+* Barcode/ QR Code Scanner
+* QR Code Generator
+* Authentication
+* Save History

+API used
+* firebase
+* react-native-camera-kit
+* react-native-qrcode-svg

 ### 5.0 Screen Navigation
 * API used for navigation
     1. React Navigation Stack